BradleyC/docs_canopy/docs/index.md

 # Canopy
-## authentic human community
+## the framework for dynamic human community

-### Canopy is an online community built to [foster authentic communication](culture.md).
+### Canopy is a framework for online community built to [foster authentic communication](culture.md).
 It's owned by its users, [users retain ownership of their content](ownership.md), and advanced techniques in voting and economics keep out spammers and propagandists.

 # What is a Canopy?
 A Canopy is the upper layer of leaves in an area of forest, protecting the ecosystem that thrives beneath.

-Our Canopy is a community bulletin board where members can share their thoughts, links, comments, photos, proposals, etc with complete confidence that they are in control of their content.
-There are many Canopies, each focused around a specific interest, organization, or geographic area.
-If desired, users can publish their content to one of our meta-canopies (need a better name) that is a board of the best content as created and curated by our members.
+Our Canopy framework consists of:

+* A ground floor, a place for individual members to make their own
+* Understories, collection points for small communities
+* Canopies, where content is curated and distributed to the entire community

 # Creation
 Just as any interaction in the real world puts something at risk (ie reputation), Canopy requires its members to take a small risk when creating content.